How to become

 College

-You could do a college course that might help you get a trainee developer job.
+You can take a college course that might help you get a trainee developer job.

 Courses include: